syed-nazeer/task-dapp/README.md

 For building this client side interface we have used react.js and for this client to be able to interact with the smart contract(Code on the blockchain) we have used ether.js

-Metamask is used to convert our browser into a blockchain web browser and change the state of the blockchain and make our transactions
+Metamask is a wallet which helps us to make transactions and metamask converts our normal web3 browser into a blockchain browser

-We will use hardhat which will unbox files whihc will

 ## Server side

-We will use a
+We wrote smart contracts which will be deployed on the local ethetreum blockchain, we interact with these smart contracts on the blockchain from the client side interface

+We used hardhat to make compiling and deployment of smart contracts easy

+We wrote test cases for the smart contract functionalities so that they will behave as we expected them to do after the deployment